fangggf/fangggf.github.io/_pages/about.md

 <div style="text-align: justify;">
-<p> Hello there!
+<p> Hi there!
 I'm Gongfan Fang, currently a third-year Ph.D.
 Candidate at the <a href="http://lv-nus.org/">Learning and Vision (LV) Lab</a> @ National University of Singapore, under the supervision of Prof. <a href="https://sites.google.com/site/sitexinchaowang/">Xinchao Wang</a>.
 Prior to joining LV Lab, I earned my Bachelor’s degree in 2019 and subsequently completed my Master’s degree in 2022 at the <a href="https://www.vipazoo.cn/">Visual Intelligence and Pattern Analysis (VIPA) Lab</a> @ Zhejiang University, adviced by Prof. <a href="https://person.zju.edu.cn/en/msong">Mingli Song</a>. </p>

 <p> My research focuses on <strong>Efficient Deep Learning</strong> and <strong>Generative AI</strong>.
-In addition, I also actively contribute to several open-source projects such as <strong><a href="https://github.com/VainF/Torch-Pruning">Torch-Pruning</a></strong>.
+I'm also actively contributing to several open-source projects such as <strong><a href="https://github.com/VainF/Torch-Pruning">Torch-Pruning</a></strong>.